Call Today! Free Immediate Response (818) 781-1570

 Posted by Alan Eisner | Jan 24, 2018

-An arson investigation is typically conducted by the county fire department where the fire occurred, but other government agencies can get involved for the purposes of a criminal prosecution or insurance coverage.
+An arson investigation is typically conducted by the county fire department where the fire occurred.
+Still, other government agencies can get involved in criminal prosecution or insurance coverage.

-Under PC 451, it's a crime to “willfully or maliciously” set a fire to a building, land or any other property.
-Under PC 452, it's a crime to “unlawfully cause a fire” to a building, land or any other property.
+Under PC 451, it's a crime to “willfully or maliciously” set fire to a building, land, or any other property.
+Under PC 452, it's a crime to “unlawfully cause a fire” to a building, land, or any other property.
 This code section is commonly known as reckless arson.

 So, what's the difference?
 The difference in the conduct between the two levels is that misdemeanor arson is characterized by mere reckless conduct, whereas felony arson is willful and malicious conduct.
 In other words, being reckless is different than being malicious.

-In other words, you acted deliberately, and with premeditation.
+In other words, you acted deliberately and with premeditation.
 You act maliciously when you intentionally commit a wrongful act.
-In simple terms, you can be guilty of malicious arson if you intended to set a fire to harm another person or property.
+In simple terms, you can be guilty of malicious arson if you intend to set a fire to harm another person or property.

 Under Penal Code 451, malicious arson is always a felony crime.
-Under Penal Code 452, reckless arson is a misdemeanor crime, but can be charged a felony crime if the property burned is a structure or forest, or if the fire causes great bodily injury.
+Under Penal Code 452, reckless arson is a misdemeanor crime, but it can be charged as a felony if the property burned is a structure or forest or if the fire causes great bodily injury.

-If you are facing arson criminal charges, you need to consult with a Los Angeles criminal defense lawyer at Eisner Gorin LLP.
-Our attorneys will closely examine the specific details of your case in order to determine your best legal options moving forward.
-It's important that you remain silent and not make any statements to police detectives.
+If you find yourself facing arson criminal charges, it's crucial to seek guidance from a Los Angeles criminal defense lawyer at Eisner Gorin LLP.
+Our attorneys will meticulously examine the specific details of your case, providing you with the best legal options moving forward.
+Remember, it's in your best interest to remain silent and not make any statements to police detectives.

-California Penal Code Section 451 – Malicious Arson
+California Penal Code 451 PC – Malicious Arson

 Under California Penal Code Section 451, the crime of malicious arson is legally defined as:

-• Any person is guilty of arson when they willfully and maliciously set fire to or burns or causes to be burned or who aids, counsel or procures the burning of any structure, forest land or property.
+• Any person is guilty of arson when they willfully and maliciously set fire to or burns or causes to be burned or who aids, counsels, or procures the burning of any structure, forest land, or property.

-“Property” includes any type of personal property, such as furniture, vehicle, appliances, clothes, among many other items.
+“Property” includes any type of personal property, such as furniture, vehicles, appliances, and clothes, among many other items.
 In order for a prosecutor to convict you of malicious arsons, they must be able to prove the following elements of the crime:

 • (2) You acted willfully and maliciously.

-California Penal Code Section 451.5 – Aggravated Arson
+California Penal Code 451.5 PC – Aggravated Arson

 Under California Penal Code Section 451.5, aggravated arson is a more serious offense and often more difficult to prove.
 In order to be found guilty, the prosecutor has to be able to prove all the elements of the crime.
 These include: